Sponsor Toolkit World Maker Faire New York 2018

 Indoor Display Vehicles and Motorized Display Items: Fuel level must not exceed ¼ tank and must be less than 3 gallons.
 Vehicles/items must be inspected and approved before entering the exhibit building.
 Once located inside the exhibit space, the negative battery terminal must be disconnected, and the fuel tank cap must be taped or locked.

 Pets: For the safety and well being of our four-legged friends, please leave your pets at home.
-There are loud noises, many moveable parts, fire elements, and large crowds, which create an unsafe environment for pets.
+There are loud noises, many moveable parts, fire elements, and large crowds, all of which do not create a safe environment for pets.

 Precautions: The potential of theft and disappearance of items can be greatly reduced if a few simple precautions are taken: